Skip to content

 Price (Windows, 1 year)$39.95Free

 iTunes wins on price.
 Free is hard to beat.
 But if you’ve ever lost an old backup because iTunes overwrote it during a routine sync, the $40 fee feels reasonable.
-The same logic applies if you’ve spent an afternoon waiting for iTunes to fix Error 3004 or 9006 when iCareFone’s repair mode would have skipped the error entirely, saved the backup, and put your iPhone back in your hand within 10 minutes instead of an hour.
+The same logic applies if you’ve spent an afternoon waiting for iTunes to fix Error 3004 or 9006 when iCareFone’s repair mode would have skipped the error entirely, saved the backup, and put your iPhone back in your hand in a fraction of the time.

 Casual users who only need monthly photo transfers will be fine with iCloud Photos and Finder.